Download Trench Foot Worksheets

 Trench Foot Prevention

-- John Logie Baird made a business out of such a problem by making socks impregnated with sodium borate which would ‘help alleviate wet feet’ (Biomedical Scientist 2018).
+- John Logie Baird made a business out of such a problem by making socks with sodium borate which would ‘help alleviate wet feet’ (Biomedical Scientist 2018).

-Summary of soldiers' prevention of trench foot:
+- Summary of a soldier’s prevention of Trench Foot

 - avoid keeping feet and legs in water or mud for extensive periods of time

 - keep feet in warm, dry, and clean conditions

 - eat hot food